jaraco/pip-run/README.rst

    :target: https://tidelift.com/subscription/pkg/pypi-pip-run?utm_source=pypi-pip-run&utm_medium=readme

-``pip-run`` provides on-demand temporary package installation for a single interpreter run.
+``pip-run`` provides on-demand temporary package installation for a single execution run.

 It replaces this series of commands (or their Windows equivalent)::